Ankoku Joshi

-The Dark Maidens (暗黒女子, Ankoku Joshi) is a 2017 Japanese film directed by Saiji Yakumo, written by Mari Okada and starring Fumika Shimizu, Marie Iitoyo, Nana Seino, Tina Tamashiro, Riria, Yuna Taira, Takeshi Masu and Yudai Chiba.
+The Dark Maidens (暗黒女子, Ankoku Joshi) is a 2017 Japanese film directed by Saiji Yakumo, written by Mari Okada and starring Fumika Shimizu, Marie Iitoyo, Nana Seino, Tina Tamashiro, Riria Kojima, Yuna Taira, Takeshi Masu and Yudai Chiba.
 The film is based on the mystery novel of the same name by Rikako Akiyoshi.
 It was released in Japan by Toei and Showgate on 1 April 2017.
 Fumika Shimizu, one of the film's stars, joined the new religious movement Happy Science after filming and did not participate in promotional activities for the film's release.